wgroeneveld/brainbaking/content/post/2020/11/desktop-screenshots-of-olde.md

 ![](/img/desktopshots/osx.jpg "OSX 10.11, 11/2020")

+I recently [Upgraded to a M1 Silicon MacBook](/post/2020/12/developing-on-apple-m1-silicon/).
 Besides throwing away illegal `.mp3` files in favor for a Spotify subscription, I also traded in (g)Vim for Sublime Text 3 because I was never that good at Vi's shortcut scheme anyway.
 I still have installed and occasionally work on Linux distributions but can't bring myself to put in enough time to decently configure it.
 Instead, a quick Ubuntu install does the job.
 It's far from amazing or my golden "FVWM Years", but again: it works.

 And that's good enough for me, in 2020.